kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/STONE GOLEM.md

 move: "Close"
 morale: "12"
 special: "Slow: hurls a fragment of its body towards the enemies feet.
 On a success enemy can only move at ½ speed."
-description: "They can stand as still as a statue the faint red glow of their eyes being the only clue to their presence."
+description: "*They can stand as still as a statue the faint red glow of their eyes being the only clue to their presence.*"
 ```